 - I-131, Application for Travel Document (optional)

-Several months later, you will most likely be required to attend an adjustment interview.
+Several months later, USCIS will likely require you to attend an adjustment interview.
 In many cases, the relative that filed Form I-130 will also be required to attend.
 USCIS has the ability to waive an interview for certain individuals.
 They will notify you of the time, date, and location for an interview.
 USCIS uses the adjustment of status interview to confirm the information you and your petitioner have provided on the petition and the adjustment application.
 It’s also an opportunity for them to see if circumstances have changed that may make you ineligible.
-Generally, this is a quick interview that only lasts 20-30 minutes.
+Generally, this is a quick interview that only lasts 20 to 30 minutes.

-The entire AOS process may take 8 to 14 months for most applicants.
-For a more detailed look at what happens and each step, view the Form I-485 timeline.
+The entire adjustment process may take 8 to 14 months for most applicants.
+For a more detailed look at what happens and each step, review the Form I-485 processing time line.

 Receive Your Green Card

-After all paperwork has been received, interviews conducted (if necessary), security checks completed, and other eligibility requirements reviewed, your case will be ready for a decision by USCIS.
+After all paperwork has been received, interviews conducted (if necessary), security checks completed, and other eligibility requirements reviewed, your case will be ready for a decision by a USCIS officer.

 In all cases, you will be notified of the decision in writing.
 If USCIS grants you permanent residence, they will mail your green card to your address on record.